pgporada/ansible-role-screenconnect/README.md

 # How to hack away at this role
 Before submitting a PR, please create a test and run it through test-kitchen.
 You will need to have at least Ruby 2.x, probably through rbenv, and Bundler.

-    # This will run your terraform update through the test system
     bundle update
     bundle install
     bundle exec kitchen create